 Making decisions about your healthcare can be overwhelming.
-There are numerous things to consider and if you or a family member are already dealing with a life-limiting disease, it becomes more complex.
+There are numerous things to consider and if you or a family member are already dealing with a life-limiting illness, it becomes more complex.
 We at High Peaks Hospice would like to give you the resources that are necessary when you make the decisions.

 Advanced directives are legal documents that allow people to state what medical treatments they want or do not want in the event that they are unable to make decisions or communicate because of illness or injury, includes a living will.

 MOLST a MOLST is Medical Orders for Life-Sustaining Treatment.
-MOLST is a program designed to improve the quality of care the patient receives at the end of life by translating patient goals for care and preferences into medical orders these are for patients with advanced illness who might die within 1-2 years; require long-term care services or wish to avoid and/or receive specific life-sustaining treatments.
+MOLST is a program designed to improve the quality of care the patient receives at the end of life by translating patient goals for care and preferences into medical orders.
+These are for patients with advanced illness who might die within 1-2 years; require long-term care services or wish to avoid and/or receive specific life-sustaining treatments.